Lucas-mother3/suckless-utils/README.md

 Note that there are some programs that is included here, mainly for compatibility or choice reasons.
 While slstatus is pretty barebones compared to dwmblocks-async, it is included on the repo if one decides not to have statuscmd, for example.
 This aims to be also compatible with already existing setups.

+For the shutdown menu script (located in `scripts/shutdown`), `/usr/libexec/ssh/gnome-ssh-askpass` was set by default for asking password for killing X. Either change it to a more preferred ssh-askpass program or make sudo passwordless.

 ### Keybind notes

 In the documentation for this suite, <kbd>Mod4Key</kbd> would be defined as <kbd>⊞ Win</kbd>/<kbd>⌘ Cmd</kbd>/<kbd>❖ Super</kbd>, depending on whichever keyboard do you use.